YuvalDahn/wallpaper-reddit/README.md

-# NOTICE
-I have not recently had the time to maintain and bug fix this project.
-I am seeking for a developer that is willing to maintain this project and potentially implement new features.
-Please reach out to me at mkubiak.dev at gmail dot com if you are interested in assisting with the project and have experience with Python.
+> This is a fork from the **no longer maintained** [markubiak/wallpaper-reddit](https://github.com/markubiak/wallpaper-reddit)

 # wallpaper-reddit
 ## About
 wallpaper-reddit is a Python 3 program that sets your wallpaper to the top image of one or multiple subreddits.

-Version 3 has introduced many changes, such as the removal of all external dependencies, automatic DE detection for wallpaper setting, and proper setup using setuptools.
+## Changes
+* I Merged the abandoned v4 branch into master which introduced changes to the config files and is now XDG compliant.
+* I intend to change the naming scheme of the save option to a date related one.

+## Please Note
+This configuration file is based on an old version of the project and some changes from v4 aren't mentiond here yet, I may add these changes in the future.

 ## Installation
 RPMs for Fedora 23, Fedora 24, Ubuntu 16.04/Linux Mint 18 can be found on the [Releases Page] (https://github.com/markubiak/wallpaper-reddit/releases)